gslaller/stable_diffusion_example/README.md

-# stable_diffusion_example
+# Stable Diffusion example
-This is a very simple example of stable diffusion
+This is a very simple example of stable diffusion and collection of example.

 ## How to run on google Colab

-Please enable cuda/GPU
+Please enable cuda/GPU.
+Runtime > Change runtime type > Hardware Accelerator change to GPU You also need to register on huggingface.co & ask for access permission [for this repo](https://huggingface.co/CompVis/stable-diffusion-v1-4) and replace the token access_token.
+The token in this code is INVALID.

 ```
 !pip install git+https://github.com/huggingface/diffusers.git